AutoViML/deep_autoviml/README.md

 </ul>

 ## Background
+- ✨ deep_autoviml is a powerful new deep learning library with a very simple design goal:  ✨
+>           Make it as easy as possible for novices and
+>           experts alike to experiment with and build tensorflow.keras
+>           preprocessing pipelines and models in as few lines of code
+>           as possible.

-deep_autoviml is a tensorflow >2.4-enabled, keras-ready, model and pipeline building utility. deep autoviml is meant for data engineers, data scientists and ml engineers to quickly prototype TF 2.4.1+ models and pipelines for any data set, any size.
+deep_autoviml is a tensorflow >2.4-enabled, keras-ready, model and pipeline building utility. deep autoviml is meant for data engineers, data scientists and ml engineers to quickly prototype and build tensorflow 2.4.1+ models and pipelines for any data set, any size using a single line of code.
-- ✨It is also Open Source under Apache 2.o licence  ✨

 ![why_deep](deep_2.jpg)